Hello, and thank you for accessing my web site. I hope you will find it useful, and I value any feedback you might care to give me.

 In 2005 I was appointed in a process that involved the participation of children to be the first Children’s Commissioner for England, a post created by Parliament to be the independent voice for the 11 million children and young people of England.
 In setting up the new organisation, my colleagues and I explored new ways of engaging with children and young people, especially those most invisible, vulnerable and voiceless in society.

-Through the power given to me to enter premises where children are cared for, our work programme exposed to public and political view serious injustices and poor practices in a wide range of circumstances, including the care of children in prison, the plight of refugee children seeking asylum, those with serious mental and emotional ill health and the inadequate protection of civil rights and freedoms under the United Nations Convention on the Rights of the Child.
+Through the power given to me by Parliament to enter premises where children are cared for, our work programme exposed to public and political view serious injustices and poor practices in a wide range of circumstances, including the care of children in prison, the plight of refugee children seeking asylum, those with serious mental and emotional ill health and the inadequate protection of civil rights and freedoms under the United Nations Convention on the Rights of the Child.

 I am privileged to be invited to speak at events and congresses in the UK and internationally, and delight in challenging dogma, provoking discussion and generating actions leading to change for children.

-I should be pleased to be contacted to explore with you how my skills, insights and knowledge can be used to promote the best interests of children, young people and families in a wide range of settings and circumstances.
+I should be pleased to be contacted to explore with you how my insights and knowledge can be used to promote the best interests of children, young people and families in a wide range of settings and circumstances.
 I look forward to being able to do so.

 Want to know more?
 Download the year by year pictorial presentation of my work as England’s first Children’s Commissioner prepared for me by my team at the time I stood down after my five years of tenure.
 Over 100 reports were produced between 2005 and 2010, all off which can be accessed under ‘all publications’ on the childrenscommissioner.gov.uk web site.